 Once you know for sure that you do not have a manual penalty the hard work begins.
 Use Fruition’s Google Penalty Checker Tool to see which algorithm penalties maybe impacted your website.

-If you’re interested in improving your organic search rankings check out our SEO pricing guide and then give us a ring!
+If you’re interested in improving your organic search rankings check out our SEO services and then give us a ring!

 We’ve had several consulting gigs to determine if a domain name was irretrievably penalized thus not worth purchasing.
 Now, if you are interested in purchasing a domain name you can at least get a better idea if there is a big manual penalty on the domain name before purchasing it.
 You accomplish this by asking for access to the domain’s WMT and checking for a manual penalty.
 You still have to do a comprehensive link analysis to ensure it wasn’t hosting nefarious content and getting really bad links.
 On a side note, if you change ownership of the domain, change servers, and change registrars (e.g. Godaddy to Name Cheap) you can usually overcome manual penalties without a reconsideration request.
 Therefore, sometimes it is worth the effort to get the beat up domain name and then rehab it.
 It is not unlike buying a foreclosure in the real property world, fixing it up, and then flipping it.